AvtsVivek/LearnVsExt/src/tasks/500670-AssignKeyboardShortcut/ReadMe.md

 2. Builds on 500650-AddingSimpleCommand.

-3. Create a project in similar steps.
+3. Create a VSix project in similar steps.

 4. Now add the following KeyBindings xml to the vsct file.